-If the issue remains unresolved, an Appeal Hearing will take place between the appropriate Strategic Lead, Strategic Lead for Organisational Development and the individual raising the claim.
+If the issue remains unresolved, an Appeal Hearing will take place between the appropriate Strategic Lead, Corporate HR Manager and the individual raising the claim.
 The individual will have the right of representation at this meeting by either a colleague or trade union representative.

 The Appeal Hearing will include an adjournment and a decision will be made.
 If further information is required the meeting will be suspended and will reconvene when this is available.

-The receipt of Appeal Hearing decision will be acknowledged by the Strategic Lead Organisational Development and Transformation and written notification of the outcome of the appeal will be provided to the employee within 30 working days from receipt of the appeal.
-If this is not possible, the Strategic Lead Organisational Development will write to the individual explaining why and will agree a new time scale.
+The receipt of Appeal Hearing decision will be acknowledged by the Corporate HR Manager and written notification of the outcome of the appeal will be provided to the employee within 30 working days from receipt of the appeal.
+If this is not possible, the Corporate HR Manager will write to the individual explaining why and will agree a new time scale.